Religion (RELS)

 (ULTIMATE QUESTIONS)

-RELS 342 WOMEN IN RELIGION (ALSO LISTED AS GENS 342) (4 credits)
+RELS 342 WOMEN IN RELIGION (4 credits)

 Examination of the depictions of women and roles that women play in selected religious traditions.
 May focus on the depiction of women in a religious tradition's sacred literature or the practices and roles of women in particular historical or contemporary religious contexts.
 Special attention to primary source materials.
+(Listed as GENS 342 and RELS 342)

 (ULTIMATE QUESTIONS)